Fancy Something Differnt? – Try These 4 Unusual Tomato Varieties This Year

 When you grow your own, you can grow anything really.
 So, if you want a rich flavour or a mild flavour, you can get it.

-And you can also grow unusual tomato varieties that look different.
+And you can also grow unusual varieties that look different.
 We are used to red tomatoes and in some supermarkets you might get yellow or orange tomatoes.

 But did you know that you can get purple tomatoes, for example?